zachhannum/the-word-of-iron/manuscript/chapter_4.md

 “I like the solitude."
 He shrugged, sliding over to make room for her on the bench.
 "Did you even sleep last night?”

 “Would you believe me if I told you I went to bed wearing this?”
-She gestured to her armor, giving a half-smile---though her eyes looked serious.
+She gestured to her armor, giving a half-smile—though her eyes looked serious.

 “You know, I think I would.
 You seem the sort.”
 He took another sip from his glass, then offered it to her.
 She shook her head, eying at the bottle.
 “Hey, it’s good stuff.
 The lukewarm temperature really brings out the flavor.”